 The Gulf Coast Section of SEPM (GCSSEPM) and the GCSSEPM Foundation have their own web site.

 NAMS is the North American Micropaleontology Section of SEPM.
 The purpose of the Section is to promote all aspects of micropaleontology through application, research and education dealing with morphology, biostratigraphy, ecology/paleoecology, and geologic history of all groups of microfossils occurring in the stratigraphic record.

 The Paleontological Research Institution website features educational resources such as "virtual fieldtrips", and image/data files from the Institution's collections of more than 2 million specimens.
 Membership and publications information, and an e-mail membership application form are also provided.

-Information on the British Palaeontological Association is now available on the WWW.
+Information on the British Palaeontological Association.
 This page contains info about the Palaeontological Association, membership, conferences, council, etc. and includes links to Pal Ass publication details, newsletters and other palaeontological sites on the web.

 The Society of Vertebrate Paleontology is committed to advancing the science of vertebrate paleontology.
 This site contains detailed information of society activities.

 A homepage maintained by the International Organisation of Palaeobotany contains copies of their newsletter, a plant fossil record database, and a place for discussions.

 The International Nannoplankton Association